 For chunks, just chop up your favorite vegan chocolate bar into chunks.

 Can you make these muffins gluten-free?
 I have not tested these as gluten-free, but if I was going to try and make these gluten-free the first thing I would do is switch out the flour for a gluten-free all purpose flour blend.
 It must be a blend, do not try it with a single type of flour like almond or coconut.
 Try the recipe with just the simple switch of flours and see how it turns out before making any other changes.

 What can be used instead of applesauce?
 The applesauce creates moisture in this recipe and also functions as an egg replacer of sorts.
 You could use mashed bananas in its place but that might result in a little banana flavor whereas applesauce is neutral.

 You can also try it with a flax egg in place of the applesauce if you happen to have some flaxseed meal on hand and no applesauce, but the best result for this recipe is going to be as written.

-Can these muffins be frozen?
-Yes they can.
-They can be frozen up to 3 months.
+They can be frozen for up to 3 months.
 When you want them, let them thaw overnight in the fridge then bring them to room temperature on the counter, or microwave them briefly to make them nice and warm.